 Bachelor of Arts (BA)

 Geology is the science of the Earth—of its minerals and processes, of its origin and evolution.
 It is a broad science concerned with a vast range of physical phenomena in both space and time, and it requires a broad scientific background.
 Trained geologists can address a wide range of concerns, including energy supply, mineral resources, and environmental protection.
-This major provides strong background in the processes shaping the Earth.
+This major provides a strong background in the processes shaping the Earth.
 It emphasizes quantitative understanding and a strong foundation in the physical sciences.

 Declaring the Major

-The department strongly encourages students to come see the student services adviser as early as possible.
+The department strongly encourages students to see the student services adviser as early as possible.
 Students are accepted into the major with a C average or better.
 There are a number of scholarships and research opportunities as well as other benefits available to declared majors.

-Students in the honors program must fulfill the following additional requirements: 1) maintain a GPA of at least 3.3 in all courses in the major, and an overall GPA of at least 3.3 in the University; and 2) carry out an individual research or study project, involving at least three units of EPS H195.
+Students in the honors program must fulfill the following additional requirements: 1) maintain a GPA of at least 3.3 in all courses in the major and an overall GPA of at least 3.3 in the University; and 2) carry out an individual research or study project, involving at least three units of EPS H195.
 The project is chosen in consultation with a departmental adviser, and a written report is judged by the student's research supervisor and a departmental adviser.
 Application for the honors program should be made through the student's adviser no later than the end of the student's junior year.